andreadotti/geant4-val-azure/README.md

    submitting jobs.
  * `docker_image` is the Geant4 validation docker image to use.
  * `azure_output_container` is the name of the Azure storage container blob where to store output data.
 It should already exist.
+If null, container name is the recipe name being used (if no recipe is used a default name "outpucontainer" is used).
+The container is created on the storage account if not present.
  * `configurations` an object specifying the names of the batch-shipyard configuration files.
 They must all be present with the expcetion of `jobs`, this can be null, in such a case it will be auto generated